omarsrepo/accent-ai-agent/README.md

 ## 🚀 What It Does

+- Accepts a url to a video and extracts the audio
 - Accepts audio input (WAV/MP3)
 - Preprocesses and normalizes the audio
 - Extracts audio embeddings using a **pretrained Wav2Vec2** model (from HuggingFace)